valokardin/creamlinux/README.md

 If you want to load `cream_api.ini` from a specific path, specify the path with `CREAM_CONFIG_PATH` in the launch options.

 If the game you want to test isn't supported, use `CREAM_GAME_NAME` to specify the game executable's name.
+## Todo
+ - Proxy mode
+ - dlsym hooking (Unity?)
+ - Support for some older versions of the steam API
+ - Proton support

 ## Credits
 [pulzed](https://github.com/pulzed) for [mINI](https://github.com/pulzed/mINI)(ini.h)